luyonghe/snaillove-sharing-weekly/README.md

 # snaillove-sharing-weekly
-This is the sharing weeklyin the company.
+This is the weekly sharing in the company.

 ### #13 2016-02-27(Sat)